GG-Computing/AdamOS/README.md

- # AdamOS | Releasing Soon, Star the Repo!
+ # AdamOS | Releasing Soon, ⭐ the repo!

 AdamOS is python based "external" operating system built in python which layers over any operating system that runs python.
 It was developed as a hobby and to work on my skills.